randujar11/AutomationChallenge/README.md

    ```sh
    npx cypress open
    ```
+4. Select the option E2E Testing:

 ## Considerations
 * The design pattern is the best cypress practices and combination of POM.
 * Data is created on `fixtures`.
-* Features that are constantly reused are created as custom commands (Login) on `support/commands.js`.
+* Features constantly reused are created as custom commands (Login) on `support/commands.js`.
-* I was using two forms to login.
+* I am using two forms to login.

 ## Acknowledgements
 * [Cypress.io](https://www.cypress.io/).